Please ensure Javascript is enabled for purposes of website accessibility

 • waste and cleaning

-The City will continue to work directly with nearby residents and impacted park users throughout planning and delivery.
+The City will continue to work directly with nearby residents and impacted park users.

 7. How will dog walkers and regular park users be affected?